siverpro/testnet_wiki/docs/02_Installation/10_ID_Generation.md

 # Create and setup server identities (Factom blockchain ID)
 -------------------------------

 To be able to join the test net as an authority server you will need a «personal» server identity.
 The identity is generated using the serveridentity program.
-Entry Credits is required to create your identity to the blockchain.
+Entry Credits are required to create your identity to the blockchain.

 ## We will set the following up in the guide:
 - Test Credits